alemontejolp/academic-network/README.md

 * **\<cloudinary-cloud-name>** : Your cloud name of [Cloudinary](https://cloudinary.com/).
 For image storage.
 * **\<cloudinary-api-key>** : Your API key of [Cloudinary](https://cloudinary.com/).
 For image storage.
 * **\<cloudinary-api-secret>** : Your API secret of [Cloudinary](https://cloudinary.com/).
 For image storage.

+Available only in development.

+* **\<install-dependencies-for-rest-api>** : A flag that indicates if dependencies must be installed on start up for the REST API.
+Any non-empty string is valid to set this option as true.
+It is just needed the first time you start the system in development mode.
+* **\<install-dependencies-for-web-app>** : A flag that indicates if dependencies must be installed on start up for the Web app.
+Any non-empty string is valid to set this option as true.
+It is just needed the first time you start the system in development mode.